georgebarwood/RustWeb/README.md

 Installation and starting server
 ================================
+Change to the directory where you want the database stored ( it will be named rustweb.rustdb ).

+Then run the cargo commands

 cargo install rustweb

 cargo run rustweb 3000

-This should start the rustweb, listening on port 3000.
+This should start rustweb server, listening on port 3000.

 You should then be able to browse to http://localhost:3000/Menu